DMA Radius Manager requires a Linux

 are the most complete Linux systems available nowadays and the installation

-of Radius Manager takes only 10-30 minutes on them (including
+of Radius Manager requires only 20-30 minutes (including

 If You have a non standard Linux distribution,